Small PC for Making with Intel N150 & RP2040! LattePanda IOTA as the Definitive x86 Embedded SBC

 LattePanda released the LattePanda IOTA.
 Featuring Intel N150 and RP2040 in a palm-sized 88x70mm form factor, it's an embedded-focused SBC balancing Windows/Linux with real-time control.
 Requires PD 15V and cooling, but shines with PCIe/M.2 expandability.

-LattePanda released the LattePanda IOTA.
-Product info is available on the official page and distributors like DFRobot.
-Powered by Intel N150 (x86/4-core) and RP2040 (MCU), it's an embedded-focused SBC balancing Windows/Linux and real-time control in a palm-sized 88x70mm package.
-While it demands PD 15V power and mandatory cooling, its "grow later" design with PCIe and M.2 E Key shines.
-Conversely, it's not for "just work simply" or "power with anything" usage.
+While it demands PD 15V power and mandatory cooling, its “grow later” design with PCIe and M.2 E Key shines.
+Conversely, it’s not for “just work simply” or “power with anything” usage.

-| OS | Windows 10/11, Ubuntu (Win11 IoT Ent 2024 license SKU available) |
+Windows 10/11, Ubuntu (Win11 IoT Ent 2024 license SKU available)

-| Accessories | Board, CR2032, Manual |
+Board, CR2032, Manual

-Intel N150 (x86) + RP2040 in an 88x70mm palm size.
 A product to choose accepting the tradeoffs: USB-C Input Only (PD 15V) and mandatory cooling.

 Features